Brussels scene during European elections (AN/CC-BY-4.0: © European Union 2019 – Source: EP)

 May 25, 2019

-(AN) — Playing video games to excess at the expense of work, school or relationships can now be diagnosed as a medical condition if it lasts more than a year, the World Health Organization agreed in a formal vote on Saturday.
+Playing video games to excess at the expense of work, school or relationships can be medically diagnosed if it lasts more than a year, WHO agreed.

 The treaty signing on June 28, 1919 in the Palace of Versailles' Hall of Mirrors (AN/Public Domain)